MagnusHJensen/MagnusHJensen/README.md

 ### Hello!
 I'm Magnus - aka [MagnusHJensen][website]

 ## I'm a newly graduate and free time developer.
-- I'm currently focused on Java
+- I'm currently focused on Java and the development of SWEM
 - 🖥️ I'm currently looking for open source projects to contribute to.
 - 🥅 2020 Goals: Make undergoing changes to my application, that I began working on.
 - ⚡ Fun Fact: I love to play drums, and solve math problems.